 PRO TIP: order some festive necklace lights or hats for guests to wear when you’re walking between houses.

 5. Document the fun!

 Luckily we remembered to take a few pictures (however I didn’t take a picture of my own house!) and Dawn had an instant camera at hers.
 Genius!
+It was fun to take home a physical picture of friends from the evening as a keepsake.
 This would make a great Christmas gift to someone too!

 6. Enjoy and plan on staying at the last house until the party naturally ends!

-We had a blast and are even talking about a breakfast for dinner themed party next year.
-We may even rock some Christmas jammies!
+We had a blast and are even talking about a breakfast for dinner themed party next time We may even sport our Christmas jammies!